Quadratic Time-dependent Quantum Harmonic Oscillator: Introduction

 including driving to the position and momentum, third and fourth terms in the right-hand-side in that order, as well as parametric processes, fifth right-hand-side term.
 It is possible to solve a simpler version of this Hamiltonian, without the parametric processes, using different approaches like the Feynman Path integral \cite{Yeon1987p611, Cohen1998p537, Song2002p0, Dorofeyev2016p200}, generalizations of the Lewis-Riesenfield-Ermakov invariant \cite{Kumar2021p112705, Bekkar2003p016101}, or unitary transformations that diagonalize the model \cite{Maamache1996p833, Maamache1998p161, Santana2016p042104} with the help of algebraic Lie methods \cite{Boldt2013p022116, Lo1997p144, Lo1993p319}.
 Understanding the model may help optimizing plasmon lifetimes in nanostructures \cite{Yildiz2020p035416}, bring forward new schemes for quantum machines \cite{Bennett2020p103028} and heat engines \cite{Chen2020p124140} to explore quantum thermodynamics \cite{Aoki2021p052208, Hyeong2022p127974}, improve quantum data transmission and processing \cite{Deimert2020p097403, Castanos2021p033709, Qasymeh2022p0, Lorenzo2022p023030, Liu2021p032605}, bring forward new approaches to condensed matter \cite{Braganca2020p0}, quantum field theory \cite{Verge2009p1360}, or even gravitational interactions \cite{Bose2022p106028, Chakraborty2022p115691}.

-Here, we aim to diagonalize the full general quadratic time-dependent QHO using algebraic Lie methods in first quantization.
-In the following section, Sec. \ref{sec:TimeIndependentModel}, we present the time-independent model and its symmetries.
+Here, we aim to diagonalize our full general quadratic time-dependent QHO using algebraic Lie methods \cite{Wei1963p575,Rau1998p4785} in first quantization.
+In the Results Section, we present the time-independent model and its symmetries.
 We use these symmetries to diagonalize the time-independent model and establish a road map for the diagonalization of the time-dependent model.
-In Sec. \ref{sec:TimeDependentModel}, we diagonalize the time-dependent model and calculate the expectation value of its observables and its variances.
-We analytically solve the time-dependent harmonically driven QHO without the rotating wave approximation and the Caldirola-Kanai model in Sec. \ref{sec:Discussion} in order to exemplify and discuss our method.
-We close with our conclusions in Sec. \ref{sec:Conclusion}.
+Then, we diagonalize the time-dependent model and calculate the expectation value of its observables and its variances.
+We analytically solve the time-dependent harmonically driven QHO without the rotating wave approximation, the Caldirola-Kanai model, and a quadratic QHO with random time-dependent parameter functions in the Discussion Section in order to exemplify and discuss our method.
+We close with our conclusions.